borntofrappe/borntofrappe/README.md

 import.meta.glob('/src/blog/*.{md,svx}');
 ```

-The solution is to use the 2020 version of JavaScript.
+Suppress the message with the 2020 version of JavaScript.

 ```js
 parserOptions: {